-7. Indicative Breaches and Penalties
+8. Indicative Breaches and Penalties

-7.1 The table below provides examples of indicative breaches of academic conduct regulations, and the penalties to be applied, this is not an exhaustive list:
+8.1 The table below provides examples of indicative breaches of academic conduct regulations, and the penalties to be applied, this is not an exhaustive list:

 Poor Academic Pra actice Category Indicative Breach Details Level Penalty (First Breach) Penalty (Subsequent Breach) Poor Academic Practice Unintended plagiarism, over reliance on sources, or collusion, or has not yet learnt the correct academic conventions.
 Level 3 and 4 No penalty.
 Written warning.
 Work is marked on its merits, discounting poor practice sections.
 Student must undertake Academic Good Practice training.
 No penalty.
 Written warning.
 Work is marked on its merits, discounting poor practice sections.
 Student must undertake Academic Good Practice training.
-Minor Breach of A cademic Conduct Regulations l Failure to attend Poor Academic Practice Meeting Failure to attend Poor Academic Practice Meeting.
+Minor Breach of A cademic Conduct Regulations Failure to attend Poor Academic Practice Meeting Failure to attend Poor Academic Practice Meeting.
 Level 3 and 4 Resubmission of assessment.
 Component mark uncapped.
 Student must undertake Academic Good Practice training.
 Resubmission of assessment.
 Component mark capped at pass mark (Pass or 40 UG/50 PG).
 Student must undertake Academic Good Practice training.
 Self- Plagiarism No reference to previous assignment or development of previous ideas.
 Level 3 and 4 No penalty.
 Work is marked on its merits, discounting self-plagiarised sections.
 No penalty.
 Work is marked on its merits, discounting self-plagiarised sections.
 Plagiarism, including use of Al tools without referencing (any amount) Unreferenced and paraphrased OR verbatim.
 No referencing to use of AI tools or sources.
 This can include the use of word spinners/synonyms.
 Level 3 and 4 No penalty.
 Written warning.
 Work is marked on its merits, discounting plagiarised sections.
 Written warning.
 Work is marked on its merits, discounting plagiarised sections.
 Component mark capped at pass mark (Pass or 40 UG/50 PG).
 Collusion Making work available to another student either intentionally or as a result of neglect.
 Collaboration with Level 3 and 4 No penalty.
 Written warning.
 Work is marked on its merits, discounting highlighted sections.
 Written warning.
 Work is marked on its merits, discounting highlighted sections.
+Component

-Component another student when work is presented as that of a single student. mark capped at pass mark (Pass or 40 UG/50 PG).
-Examination Conduct Taking materials into the examination room other than those permitted.
-Unauthorised use of external sources during an examination.
-All Levels Written warning.
+Examination another student when work is presented as that of a single student.
+All Levels Written werning mark capped at pass mark (Pass or 40 UG/50 PG).
+Conduct Taking materials into the examination room other than those permitted.
+Unauthorised use of external sources All Levels Written warning.
 Written warning.
 Work is marked.
-Component mark capped at pass mark (Pass or 40 UG/50 PG).
+Component mark capped at pass mark (Pass or 40 UG/50 PG). during an examination.
 Any attempt to talk to, or gain access to the examination script of, another student during an examination.
 Falsification Presenting false data in laboratory reports, projects or other forms of assessment based on experimental work.
 Presenting false references.
 Level 3 and 4 No penalty.
 Work is marked on its merits, discounting falsified sections.
 Written warning.
 Work is marked on its merits, discounting falsified sections.
 Serious Breach of Academic Conduct Regulations Category Indicative Breach Details Level Penalty (First Breach) Penalty (Subsequent Breach) All Four minor breaches as defined above.
 All Levels Awarded a Mark of 0 + required to revise and resubmit the assignment for a maximum component mark of Pass/40 (UG) or 50 (PG).
 Awarded a Mark of 0 + required to revise and resubmit the assignment for a maximum unit or module mark of Pass/40 (UG) or 50 (PG.)
-Plagiarism, including use of AI tools without referencing (up to 50% of content) Unreferenced and verbatim or paraphrased.
-Taking of ideas from a source without referencing the source and copying it verbatim or Levels 5, 6 and 7 Work is marked on its merits, discounting plagiarised sections.
-Component mark capped at pass mark (Pass/40 UG/50 PG).
-Awarded a Mark of 0 + required to revise and resubmit the assignment for a maximum component mark of Pass/40 (UG) or 50 (PG).
+Plagiarism, Unreferenced and verbatim or Levels 5, 6 and 7 Work is marked on its merits, Awarded a Mark of 0 + required to